diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 Criteria
 --------

-Optional you can add some criteria to the shipping method.
-Only when all criteria are true the shipping method is displayed to the shop customer.
+Optional you can add some criteria to the payment method.
+Only when all criteria are true the payment method is displayed to the shop customer.

 .. image:: /images/how_to_shipping_criteria.*